yavook/kiwi-scp/README.md

 [CentOS SCL](https://wiki.centos.org/AdditionalResources/Repositories/SCL), not all of these are in your `$PATH` at login time.

-In those cases, you can simply create a `.kiwienv` file in your home directory.
+In those cases, you can simply create a `.kiwi_profile` file in your home directory.
 It will be sourced every time you use the `kiwi` command.
-For the aforementioned case where you installed `centos-release-scl` and `rh-python36`, your `~/.kiwienv` should
+For the aforementioned case where you installed `centos-release-scl` and `rh-python36`, your `~/.kiwi_profile` should
 contain:

 ```shell script